Blizzard Entertainment: Founding (1991–1994)

-Blizzard Entertainment was founded by Michael Morhaime, Allen Adham, and Frank Pearce as Silicon & Synapse in February 1991, after all three had earned their bachelor's degrees from the University of California, Los Angeles, the year prior.
+Blizzard Entertainment was founded by Michael Morhaime, Allen Adham, and Frank Pearce as Silicon & Synapse in February 1991, after all three had earned their bachelor's degrees from the University of California, Los Angeles the year prior.

 The name "Silicon & Synapse" was a high concept from the three founders, with "silicon" representing the building block of a computer, while "synapse" the building block of the brain.
 The initial logo was created by Stu Rose.
 To fund the company, each of them contributed about $10,000, Morhaime borrowing the sum interest-free from his grandmother.
-During the first two years, the company focused on creating game ports for other studios.
-Ports include titles such as J.R.R.
-Tolkien's The Lord of the Rings, Vol. I and Battle Chess II: Chinese Chess.
-In 1993, the company developed games such as Rock n' Roll Racing and The Lost Vikings (published by Interplay Productions).
+Their offices were established in a business park near the University of California, Irvine in Irvine, California.